pageman/simple-sinatra-mvc/README.md

 TO DO
 -----------------------------
-Write more rollback task for active record
+1. Write more tasks for active record

+2. Add more helpers